Aircall vs Dialpad: Key Differences Explored

 Best for

-Teams needing to know who to call and why
+Teams that need to know who to call, when, and why before opening a phone system

 Video conferencing